 The Fund recognizes financial instruments at fair value upon initial recognition, plus transaction costs in the case of financial instruments measured at amortized cost.
-Derivative financial instruments and investments are classified at fair value through profit or loss (FVTPL).
+Investments are classified at fair value through profit or loss (FVTPL).

 All other financial assets and liabilities are classified at amortized cost.
-Fair value of investments and derivative financial instruments are measured using the same accounting policies as those used to measure the net asset value (NAV) transactions with unitholders.
+The fair value of investments is measured using the same accounting policies as those used to measure the net asset value (NAV) transactions with unitholders.

-The change in appreciation (depreciation) of the fair value of investments and derivative financial instruments (including unrealized gains and losses on foreign exchange) and the average cost are included in the net assets attributable to holders of redeemable units and in the statement of comprehensive income under Net change in unrealized appreciation (depreciation) of investments and derivative financial instruments.
+The change in appreciation of the fair value of investments (including unrealized gains and losses on foreign exchange) and the average cost are included in the net assets attributable to holders of redeemable units and in the statement of comprehensive income under Net change in unrealized appreciation of investments and derivative financial instruments.

-December 31, 2021 and 2020 (In thousands of Canadian dollars, except per unit amounts)
+December 31, 2022 and 2021 (In thousands of Canadian dollars, except per unit amounts)